SoftUni-Internal/interactive-content/EN/01-Data-Database-Access-With-JDBC/00-Lesson-Introduction.md

 **3. Java Database Connection**

 **4. JDBC Statements**
-- What is JDBC Statements
+- What are JDBC Statements

 **5. SQL Injection**
 - What is SQL Injection and how to protect our data from it